Shea Stadium: Baseball

 For many years, the Mets' theme song, "Meet the Mets", was played at Shea before every home game.
 Jane Jarvis, a local jazz artist, played the popular songs on the Thomas organ at Mets games for many years at the stadium.

 On October 3, 2004, it was the venue for the last game in the history of the Montreal Expos, and the Mets won 8–1.
 Montreal's major league story ended where it had started 35 years earlier: at Shea Stadium.
-The following year, the Expos relocated to Washington, D.C. and became the Nationals.
+The following year, the Expos relocated to Washington, D.C., and became the Nationals.

-The last game played at Shea Stadium was a loss to the Florida Marlins on September 28, 2008.
+The last game played at Shea Stadium was a 4–2 loss to the Florida Marlins on September 28, 2008.
 However, the Mets were in the thick of the playoff chase until the last day.
 A win would have meant another game for Shea as the Mets were scheduled to play the Milwaukee Brewers in a one-game playoff for the National League Wild Card berth.
 Following the game, there was a "Shea Goodbye" tribute in which many players from the Mets' glory years entered the stadium and touched home plate one final time so that fans could pay their last respects to the players and the stadium the Mets called home for 45 years.
-The ceremony ended with Tom Seaver throwing a final pitch to Mike Piazza, then, as the Beatles' "In My Life" played on the stadium speakers the two former Met stars walked out of the centerfield gate and closed it behind them, followed by a display of blue and orange fireworks.
+The ceremony ended with Tom Seaver throwing a final pitch to Mike Piazza; then, as the Beatles' "In My Life" played on the stadium speakers, the two former Met stars walked out of the centerfield gate and closed it behind them, followed by a display of blue and orange fireworks set to Fanfare for the Common Man.

 Three National League Division Series were played at Shea Stadium.
 The Mets won all three, and never lost a Division Series game at Shea.